13 Types of Owls in North Carolina

 7. Short-Eared Owl

-The Short-Eared Owl is one of the more unique types of owls in North Carolina.
+The Short-Eared Owl is one of the more unique owls in North Carolina.
 It is a small, stocky owl with a round head and yellow eyes.
-The primary color of the Short-Eared Owl is brown, but they also have white spots and stripes on their wings and tail.
+The primary color of the Short-Eared Owl is brown, but it also has white spots and stripes on its wings and tail.

-This owl species is migratory, typically appearing in North Carolina between October and March.
+This migratory owl species typically appears in North Carolina between October and March.
 The Short-Eared Owl feeds on various small mammals and birds, including voles, mice, and sparrows.
-They often hunt in open areas such as meadows and fields.
-During the winter months, they can often be spotted roosting in trees or on fence posts during the day.
+It often hunts in open areas such as meadows and fields.
+During the winter months, it can often be spotted roosting in trees or on fence posts during the day.

 The Short-Eared Owl is a protected species in North Carolina and is listed as a species of special concern by the state.
-As its habitat continues to be destroyed by human activity, this species is at risk of disappearing from the area completely.
+As human activity continues to destroy its habitat, this species is at risk of disappearing completely from the area.

-Conservation efforts are essential to ensure the survival of this species in North Carolina.
-Birders who spot a Short-Eared Owl in their area should be sure to report it to the proper authorities to ensure that its population can be monitored and protected.
+Conservation efforts are essential to ensuring the survival of this species in North Carolina.
+Birders who spot a Short-Eared Owl in their area should be sure to report it to the proper authorities so that its population can be monitored and protected.

 8. Snowy Owl

-The Snowy Owl is a majestic creature that can be found in North Carolina.
+The Snowy Owl is a majestic creature found in North Carolina.
 This beautiful species of owl is white and gray in color and has yellow eyes.
-They are about 2 feet tall and can weigh up to 6 pounds.
+It is about 2 feet tall and can weigh up to 6 pounds.

-Snowy Owls may be seen in some areas of the state during winter months.
-It is important to remember that these birds are protected by state law, so it is illegal to hunt or harass them.
-Birdwatchers should take care to keep a safe distance when viewing these creatures in the wild.
+Snowy Owls may be seen in some areas of the state during winter.
+These birds are protected by state law, so it is illegal to hunt or harass them.
+Birdwatchers should keep a safe distance when viewing these creatures in the wild.

 9. Long-Eared Owl

-The Long Eared Owl is a medium-sized owl, typically ranging from 33–43 cm in length.
+The Long Eared Owl is a medium-sized owl, typically 33–43 cm long.
 The Long Eared Owl is a resident of the southeastern parts of North Carolina and can often be found perched on trees or in open areas like fields.
 The wingspan of this species is typically between 80-95 cm, and its weight usually ranges between 210-400 grams.

-This species has long ear tufts, a dark brown or gray face, and yellow eyes that are relatively small in its size.
+This species has long ear tufts, a dark brown or gray face, and yellow eyes that are relatively small in size.
 The Long Eared Owls diet consists mainly of rodents, small birds, amphibians, and insects.
-They are types of owls in North Carolina that can also be seen eating carrion occasionally.
-This species is nocturnal, but they may hunt during the day if food is scarce.
+They are a type of owl in North Carolina that can also be seen eating carrion occasionally.
+This species is nocturnal but may hunt during the day if food is scarce.

 Additionally, they are most active in the early morning and late evening.
-Long Eared Owls are monogamous and will generally remain with the same partner throughout their lives.
-During the breeding season, they can be heard making various loud calls, such as hooting and screeching.
+Long-eared owls are monogamous and will generally remain with the same partner throughout their lives.
+During the breeding season, they can make loud calls, such as hooting and screeching.

 10. Boreal Owl

-The Boreal Owl is one of the smallest types of owls in North Carolina.
-They are found in the high-elevation spruce and fir forests, primarily in the western part of the state.
-They have a yellowish-brown body with dark stripes on the back and head.
+The boreal owl is one of the smallest types of owl in North Carolina.
+It is found in high-elevation spruce and fir forests, primarily in the western part of the state.
+It has a yellowish-brown body with dark stripes on the back and head.

-It is easier to find them during winter when they migrate down to the lower-elevation forests.
-When found, they will perch silently in the highest branches of trees and watch for prey below.
+It is easier to find them during winter when they migrate to lower-elevation forests.
+When found, they perch silently in the highest branches of trees and watch for prey below.

 11. Northern Pygmy Owl

-Northern Pygmy Owls are most often heard, rather than seen, as they have a series of hoots that is higher-pitched than most other owls.
+Northern Pygmy Owls are often heard rather than seen, as they have a series of hoots higher-pitched than most other owls.
 The Northern Pygmy Owl is a year-round resident of North Carolina and can be found in the mountains and foothills region of the state.
-They typically nest in abandoned woodpecker holes or similar tree cavities, although they may sometimes use nest boxes that are placed in the area.
+They typically nest in abandoned woodpecker holes or similar tree cavities, although they may sometimes use nest boxes placed in the area.

-When threatened, these types of owls in North Carolina will crouch low and blend in with the trees around them to avoid detection.
-Sightings of this species can be quite rare, so keep your eyes and ears open for this special owl when visiting North Carolina’s forests.
+When threatened, these owls in North Carolina will crouch low and blend in with the trees around them to avoid detection.
+Sightings of this species can be rare, so keep your eyes and ears open for this special owl when visiting North Carolina’s forests.

 12. Burrowing Owl

 The Burrowing Owl is one of the least common types of owls in North Carolina.
 It is a small owl with long legs and a long tail and lives in underground burrows.
-These owls prefer open grasslands and can be found throughout the eastern half of the state.
+These owls prefer open grasslands and can be found throughout the state’s eastern half.
 They feed on insects, rodents, amphibians, and other small creatures that they can find near their burrows.

 During the breeding season, Burrowing Owls can be seen flying around their territory in search of food and mates.
 To protect these birds, North Carolina has implemented regulations on hunting and trapping.

-The North Carolina Wildlife Resources Commission has also established nesting sites for Burrowing Owls across the state.
+The North Carolina Wildlife Resources Commission has also established nesting sites for Burrowing Owls nationwide.
 These sites provide a safe place for the birds to nest and raise their young, helping to ensure their continued presence in the state for years to come.

 13. Spotted Owl

-The Spotted Owl is one of the many species of owls that can be found in North Carolina.
-The Spotted Owl is a medium-sized bird of prey and is easily recognizable by its large, round head and yellow eyes.
+The Spotted Owl is one of the many species of owls found in North Carolina.
+It is a medium-sized bird of prey easily recognizable by its large, round head and yellow eyes.
 Unlike other types of owls in North Carolina, it is a shy bird, so it tends to avoid people and other birds.

-The Spotted Owl is an endangered species, so conservation efforts are currently underway to ensure its survival.
-Efforts include habitat protection, education programs, and the reintroduction of Spotted Owls into suitable habitats.
-It is important to protect the remaining habitats of this owl species so that they can continue to flourish in North Carolina.
+The Spotted Owl is an endangered species, so conservation efforts are underway to ensure its survival.
+Efforts include habitat protection, education programs, and reintroducing Spotted Owls into suitable habitats.
+It is important to protect this owl species’ remaining habitats so they can continue to flourish in North Carolina.

 Leave a Reply